Interleukin 37: Function

-IL-37 Synthesis
+IL-37 synthesis

 IL-37, similar to other members of the interleukin-1 family, is synthesized by blood monocytes in a precursor form and secreted into the cytoplasm in response to inflammatory signaling.
 Examples of relevant inflammatory signals include TLR agonists, IL-1β, or TGF-β.
 Full maturation requires cleavage by Caspase-1.

-Immune System Inhibition
+Immune system inhibition

 IL-37 is known to have immunosuppression properties through two different binding mechanisms:

 Interaction with IL-18 cell surface receptors - Intracellular IL-37 can be released from cells following necrosis or apoptosis.
 IL-37 has two similar amino acid residues with IL-18, and thus extracellular IL-37 can interact with IL-18 receptor (IL-18R) and co-receptor IL-1 receptor 8 (IL-1R8).
 The affinity of IL-37b to IL-18R alpha subunit is much lower compared to IL-18.
 IL-37b interacts with IL-18 binding protein (IL-18BP), that is an antagonist of IL-18.
 The binding of IL-37b enhances the IL-18BP functions and can upregulate anti-inflammatory signals.

 Binding to SMAD3 receptor - Mature intracellular IL-37 can form functional complexes with phosphorylated or unphosphorylated Smad3,which can be transported to the cell nucleus.
 Nucleus IL-37 can have a direct inhibition function on the expression of pro-inflammatory cytokine gene transcription.
 Affected cytokines include IL-1β, IFN-γ, IL-6, and TNF-α.

-Tumor-Controlled Expression
+Tumor-controlled expression

 IL-37 functions are active at low IL-37 concentrations.
 Higher concentrations leads to inactivation via dimer formation.
 Experiments also show that certain cancer strains correspond to changes in IL-37 expression levels.
 Breast cancer and ovarian cancer are associated with elevated expression of IL-37.
 Colon cancer, lung cancer, Multiple Myeloma, and Hepatoma Carcinoma were correlated with decreased expression of IL-37 expression in affected areas.